-The political, cultural and social patterns that can be noticed in the Western world at the end of the twentieth century call for a new approach that would not be caught in the dichotomy between ethnic and civic nationalism.
-Those who are willing to recognize the existence of nations without a state are not defending ethnic nationalism, and yet such nations have nothing to do with the traditional purely civic nation.
-Conversely, by recognizing these nations, we are at the same time recognizing the existence of multination states, and this means that we are moving away from the nationality principle which has very often been promoted by ethnic nationalists, i.e. the principle according to which each ethnic nation should have its own state.
+The political, cultural, and social patterns that can be noticed in the Western world at the end of the twentieth century call for a new approach that would not be caught in the dichotomy between ethnic and civic nationalism.
+Those who are willing to recognize the existence of nations without a state are not necessarily defending ethnic nationalism, and yet such nations have nothing to do with the traditional purely civic nation.
+Conversely, by recognizing these nations, we are at the same time recognizing the existence of multi-nation states, and this means that we are moving away from the nationality principle which has very often been promoted by ethnic nationalists, i.e., the principle that each ethnic nation should have its own state.

 Actually, the traditional ethnic and civic views of the nation are just like two sides of the same coin, because both give rise to nationalisms which favour the nation-state as the only adequate political arrangement.
 An unconstrained ethnic nationalism presupposes that each ethnic nation should have its own state, while civic nationalism tends to exclude minorities by maintaining a policy of benevolent state neutrality.
-By ignoring all differences that arise within the political community, it favours in the long run an homogeneity within the state.
+By ignoring all differences that arise within the political community, it favours in the long run a homogeneity within the state.
 So in that sense, it also promotes, albeit in an indirect way, the political model of the nation-state.

 Our call for an account that would go beyond the ethnic/civic dichotomy is thus also motivated in part by a desire to challenge the traditional nation-state.
-We want to keep our distances from the traditional ethnic approach while recognizing at the same time that there are often many nations within a single sovereign state.
-And by recognizing them, we simultaneously take our distances from a purely civic account which usually tends to refuse such a recognition.8
+We want to keep our distance from the traditional ethnic approach while recognizing at the same time that there are often many nations within a single sovereign state.
+And by recognizing them, we simultaneously keep our distance from a purely civic account which usually tends to refuse such a recognition.8

 If the only available options for a nationalist were the traditional ethnic and civic conceptions of the nation, it would then be very difficult to make a case for nationalism itself, and we should accept the conclusions drawn by all those who are against it.
 Conversely, I suppose that all of those who are naturally inclined to denounce all forms of nationalism will be satisfied with the dichotomy, because it confirms their prejudice against the nation.
-But the proliferation of liberal nationalist movements such as those in Scotland, Catalonia and
+But the proliferation of liberal nationalist movements such as those in Scotland, Catalonia and Quebec forces us to reconsider these hasty judgements, and reveals the simplistic character of an anti-nationalistic rhetoric.